ForgottenGlory/MOISE/README.md

 ## INSTALLATION SETUP
 1. Download the latest version of [Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases).
 Do not run anything until instructed to do so.
 2. Create a new folder in the root of the drive where you want Wabbajack to be installed.
 (C:\ will be used as an example, but it can be placed in any drive.)
 Name this folder “Wabbajack”.
 Important: Wabbajack must be placed in a separate folder from where the installation will occur.
 3. Create a second folder called C:\MOISE.
-This folder is where everything will be installed.
+This folder is where everything for the modlist will be installed.
 4. Ensure that C:\MOISE is completely empty.
 5. Ensure that Wabbajack.exe and the .wabbajack file are in C:\Wabbajack.